 Industry Analysis & Industry Trends

-The Party and Event Planners industry is highly fragmented, with the majority of party and events planners controlling less than 1% of the market.
-Since the industry largely provides a discretionary service, it is mainly driven by corporate profit, per capita disposable income and the unemployment rate.
+The Party and Event Planners industry largely provides a discretionary service; therefore, it is mainly driven by corporate profit, per capita disposable income and the unemployment rate.
 The recession hit the industry hard, with many corporations and consumers holding fewer, smaller events.
-However, the industry can expect to roar back to life with the improving economy in the five years to 2017.... purchase to read more
+However, the industry bounced back in the years that followed, and this recovery is expected to persist in the five years to 2019, bolstered by strengthening corporate profit and increasing discretionary income.... purchase to read more

 Industry Report - Industry Investment Chapter

-Employees use a limited amount of capital in their day-to-day planning activities.
-Many use computers, smartphones and electronic calendars to contact, schedule and communicate events... purchase to read more
+In general, capital expenditures are primarily driven by computer and software equipment purchase for day-to-day use.
+Most event planners use computers, smartphones and electronic calendars to contact, schedule and communicate events... purchase to read more